Friday, March 13 was the last day of normalcy many of us remember pre-COVID-19.

 COVID-19 is a respiratory illness that spreads from person to person.
 While the family of coronaviruses has been around for some time, COVID-19 is a new kind of coronavirus.
 COVID-19 was first detected in Wuhan City, Hubei Province, China.

-You can find more information on the total number of cases, hospitalizations, and deaths here.
+For more information on the total number of cases, hospitalizations, and deaths, click here.

 If You Think You Are Sick